-- Some (not all) of our hood louvers come with a white or clear plastic film overlay for protection in shipping.
+- 1. We ship some (not all) of our Natural Aluminum Hood Louvers with a white or clear plastic film overlay.
 If yours have this, remove it now. - Affix black plastic electrical tape along the underside of the perimeter of the Louver panels.
 This will form a slight cushion between the Louvers and the surface of your vehicle to prevent scratching.
 Put it inboard about 1/16" so it doesn't show around the outer edges when the